 Kia Optima Review

-Auto writers like that there is plenty of trunk and passenger space in the 2014 Optima, though they note that the sloping roofline can make taller back-seat riders uncomfortable.
-Reviewers like the upscale amenities that are available on the Optima, like a heated steering wheel, high-end leather seats, heated front and rear seats and cooled front seats, saying that you can equip the Optima similarly to a more expensive luxury car.
-They also say the touch-screen interface makes it easy to use the audio and navigation systems.
-The 2014 Optima comes standard with satellite radio, USB and auxiliary inputs, Bluetooth and a cooling glove box.
-The Optima can be equipped with power-folding mirrors, a panoramic sunroof, a heated steering wheel, an eight-speaker Infinity audio system, HD Radio, navigation, a rearview camera, rear parking sensors, blind spot detection with cross traffic alert, Kia’s UVO infotainment system, push-button start, proximity key, dual-zone automatic climate control.
+Car reviewers like the abundant legroom and trunk space in the 2015 Kia Optima, though they caution that the sloping roofline cuts down on back-seat headroom.
+The Optima is praised for its high-end materials and handsome cabin, and critics like how many upscale features are available, like a heated steering wheel and heated rear seats.
+They also like that the touch screen makes it easy to use the audio and navigation systems.
+The 2015 Kia Optima comes standard with Bluetooth, satellite radio, USB and auxiliary inputs and a cooling glove box.
+Available features include power-folding mirrors, a panoramic sunroof, an Infinity surround-sound audio system, HD Radio, navigation, leather seats, heated front seats, a cooled driver seat, heated rear seats, a heated steering wheel, a rearview camera, rear parking sensors, blind spot detection, rear cross traffic alert, Kia’s UVO touch-screen infotainment system, push-button start, proximity key and dual-zone automatic climate control.

 Other Cars to Consider

-The five-seat 2014 Kia Optima comes in five trims: LX, EX, SX, SX Turbo and Limited.
+The five-seat, front-wheel drive Kia Optima comes in five trims: LX, EX, SX, SX Turbo and SXL Turbo.
 The Kia Optima Hybrid is reviewed separately.
-LX, EX and SX models have the base four-cylinder engine, while SX Turbo and Limited models have the turbocharged variant.
+LX, EX and SX models have a four-cylinder engine, while SX Turbo and SXL Turbo models have a turbocharged four.
 All models have a six-speed automatic transmission.
-The Kia Optima was last fully redesigned for the 2011 model year and has seen only minor changes since, so this overview uses applicable research and reviews from the 2011 through 2014 model years.
+The Kia Optima was last fully redesigned for the 2011 model year and has seen only minor changes since, so this overview uses applicable research and reviews from the 2011 through 2015 model years.